 The CEO is the head of a company.
-Leslie Green is the CEO of Stone Belt.
-She supervises the management of the agency and reports to the board of directors.
+He/she supervises the management of the agency and reports to the board of directors.

-EEO (Equal Employment Opportunity) This is a federal law that won't allow discrimination when hiring for many reasons including age, race, gender identity, religion, national origin, ancestry, sex, sexual orientation, color, veteran status, and disabilities.
+EEO (Equal Employment Opportunity)

+This is a federal law that won't allow discrimination when hiring for many reasons including age, race, gender identity, religion, national origin, ancestry, sex, sexual orientation, color, veteran status, and disabilities.
 Stone Belt adheres to this law's policies.